mikeizbicki/cmc-csci145-math166/topic01_computation_pagerank/project/README.md

 **Part 3:**

-The webgraph of lawfareblog.com (i.e. the `P` matrix) naturally contains a lot of structure.
+The webgraph of lawfareblog.com (i.e. the $P$ matrix) naturally contains a lot of structure.
 For example, essentially all pages on the domain have links to the root page <https://lawfareblog.com/> and other "non-article" pages like <https://www.lawfareblog.com/topics> and <https://www.lawfareblog.com/subscribe-lawfare>.
 These pages therefore have a large pagerank.
 We can get a list of the pages with the largest pagerank by running